hermangroup/docs/wallets/dashcore/privatesend-instantsend.rst

 mixed denominations ready to be used for PrivateSend transactions.
 Go to the **Send** tab of your wallet and click **Inputs** to view the possible input addresses for your transactions.
-You can see how each address holds given denominations of mixed Dash, and how many rounds of mixing have been completed.
+You can see how each address holds given denominations of mixed Historia, and how many rounds of mixing have been completed.
 This is to ensure that an efficient combination of addresses can be used as inputs in PrivateSend transactions without too much change, since amount in a PrivateSend transaction must be rounded up to completely spend all inputs.
-The current minimum balance for an input used in a PrivateSend transaction is 0.00100010 DASH.
+The current minimum balance for an input used in a PrivateSend transaction is 0.00100010 HISTORIA.

 .. figure:: img/privatesend-addresses.png
    :width: 400px